techieshark/federalist/README.md

 - [Postgres](https://www.postgresql.org/)
 - [Cloud Foundry CLI](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html)

-### Running locally (development)
+Most of these dependencies can be installed relatively quickly if you don't already have them.
+Most can also be installed via terminal using popular package managers like [brew](https://brew.sh/).

+### Setting up a local development environment on your own machine

+This section will walk you through downloading the Federalist code, making sure you are running the correct version of node, and creating a copy of the configuration file you'll edit later.

-1. Download or clone the `18F/federalist` repository from Github using command line or by clicking on the *clone or download* button above.
+1. To get started, you'll need to first create your own copy of the Federalist code.
+Download or clone the `18F/federalist` repository from Github using command line in terminal or by clicking on the *clone or download* button above.
-1. Open terminal on your computer, and navigate to the directory where the repository was copied.
-You can use the `cd` to move to that directory.
-For example:
+1. Next, open terminal on your computer, and browse to the directory where you copied the repository.
+(Hint: you can use the `cd` command to move to that directory in terminal.
+For example: `cd federalist` will change your working directory to the federalist folder.)
-`cd federalist`

-1. From terminal, type `nvm use`.
-This will check to see if you are using the correct version of node.
-If you aren't using the correct version, the message prompt will instruct you on setting the correct version.
+1. Next, we'll want to make sure you're using the right version of [node](https://nodejs.org/en/download/package-manager/#osx).
+From terminal, type `nvm use`.
+If you aren't using the correct version, the message prompt will instruct you on setting the correct version for the federalist install.
 1. Next, type `yarn` to load modules and install Jekyll dependencies.
-1. Next, you'll want to make a copy of the `config/local.sample.js` file and name it `local.js`, keeping it in the same folder.
+1. You'll need to make a copy of the `config/local.sample.js` file, which is a template we'll fill out with information specific for your own Federalist site.
 To do this, type:
 `cp config/local.sample.js config/local.js`
+This will create a copy of the `local.sample.js` file in the `config` directory and rename it to `local.js`.

-This file will hold your S3 and SQS configurations, which are used to tell Federalist where to store your files among other things.
+We'll now edit the `local.js` to include your S3 and SQS configurations, which are used to tell Federalist where to store your files among other things.
+To do that, we have to get a few variables as you continue setting up your Federalist application.

+#### Editing the configuration file
+In this section we'll walk you through the steps necessary to get all the varialbes you'll need to put in the `local.js` configuration file you've just created.

-1. [Register a new OAuth application on GitHub](https://github.com/settings/applications/new).
+1. First, [register a new OAuth application on GitHub](https://github.com/settings/applications/new).
 You'll want to use `http://localhost:1337/auth` as the "Authorization callback url".
 Once you have created the application, you'll see a `Client ID` and `Client Secret` on the next screen.
 Add these values to `config/local.js`.

-First, edit the file using terminal:

-`vi config.js`

-Next, use the arrow keys to move to the clientID and clientSecret sections of the file, and replace the these values with those provided by Github:
+Next, add 'http://localhost:1337/auth/github/callback' as the value for the 'callbackURL'.

+You can edit `local.js` either through terminal (e.g. `vi config.js`) or by using a text editor.
+Using your preferred method, find and replace the these values with those provided by Github:

     ```js
     passport: {